The Man Who Fell to Earth - Walter Tevis

 The Earthly Paradise - Robert Thom

 From beginning to end, without respite, this novel’s intensity level is set too high.
-Thoughts and feelings aren’t only expressed through extravagant actions and dialogue; the author uses descriptive prose to add to the intensity (“The words cut into him.
-He felt it at the base of his skull and in his spine.”).
-People become caricatures displaying the particular emotion they’re feeling.
-Yet these emotions become suspect because of huge and unsupported about-faces that take place; I didn’t believe in any character (the saintly and wise deaf mute was preposterous).
+This applies to thoughts and feelings, events and dialogue, and even to the prose: “The words cut into him.
+He felt it at the base of his skull and in his spine.”
+Though the particular emotions people feel are on full display, they become suspect because of huge and unsupported about-faces; I didn’t believe in any character (the saintly and wise deaf mute was preposterous).
 Still, despite its strident, garish and silly aspects, the novel has momentum.
 The author could probably do good work if he gave up his pretensions.
-Thom tries to delve deep into the tortured human heart, but he needs to simply portray people as they really are.
+Thom tries to delve deep into the tortured human heart, but he needs to simply portray people as they are.

 A Summons to Memphis - Peter Taylor